toddmcneill/combo-graph/README.md

 }
 ```

-See all combos and which cards they use
+See all combos, which cards they use, and what features they produce,
 ```
 {
   q(func: type(Combo)) {
-    xid
     name
     uses {
-      xid
+      name
+    }
+    produces {
       name
     }
   }